-If you’ve ever tried having an intimate relationship with a narcissist you realize how frustrating and impossible it is.
+If you’ve ever tried having an intimate relationship with a narcissist you know how exceedingly frustrating and impossible it is.
 No matter how hard you try to love them you’re letting your love go to waste.
 It’s not going to work.
-It doesn’t matter how hard you try or how much you believe in their potential, they make it impossible.
-It may not be their intention, but a narcissist lacks the very foundations of a healthy intimate relationship which makes it impossible to establish trust and an equal power dynamic.
+Read on for some reasons why.

-But here are 6 specific reasons why a relationship with a narcissist will bring you more grief than it’s worth.
+Here are 6 specific reasons why an intimate relationship with a narcissist will bring you more grief than it’s worth.

-Narcissists have a really skewed view of reality where they’re at the center of it and everyone else has just been placed on this earth to cater to their needs.
-With narcissists, you’re either with them or against them and if you dare to call them out on anything they do, they have no problem turning on you.
+Narcissists have a very skewed view of reality where they’re at the center of it and everyone else has just been placed on this earth to cater to their needs.

-No matter how many nice things you have done for them in the past, everything will be erased if you decide to call them out on any type of bad behavior.
+It won’t matter how many kind things you have done for them in the past, everything will be erased if you decide to take the chance and call them out on any type of bad behavior.

 Basically, they’re missing a key ingredient in an intimate relationship and that is made up of genuine care and feelings of empathy.

-They may care about you in their own way, but the care they feel for themselves trumps that every time.
+They may care about you in their own way, but the care they feel for themselves and their world trumps that every time.

 Your needs are always going to be of second priority to their own.

-Not only that, but they will find ways to guilt you into putting their needs above your own too.
-This makes it impossible to have equal give and take and leaves you feeling empty.
+This makes it impossible to have equal give and take and leaves you feeling desperate and empty.

 No Sense of Empathy

-It’s because they are incapable of viewing any situation from your eyes.
-Instead, they immediately jump to their own defense even if it’s at the cost of making you doubt your own mind and perceptions and struggle to rethink your own recollections and perspective.
+Instead, they will immediately jump to their own defense even if it’s at the cost of making you doubt your own mind and perceptions and struggle to rethink your own recollections and perspective.

-Narcissists also have no boundaries when it comes to maintaining their power and protecting themselves.
+Narcissists also have no boundaries when it comes to maintaining their power, status and protecting themselves.

 That means that they don’t mind resorting to pettiness, aggression, revenge, or even humiliation to get their way and come out on top.

-Just as they have the ability to charm you into feeling like you are their whole world (in the beginning) remember they do that just to get what they want; they will study you to learn exactly what your weakness are and discover how to break you down from the inside and they use the exact words and actions that they know will hurt you most.
+Just as they have the ability to charm you into feeling like you are their whole world (in the beginning) remember they do that just to get what they want; they will study you to learn exactly what your weakness are and discover how to break you down from the inside by using the exact words, examples and actions that they know will hurt you most.

 They Love to Blame-shift

-A narcissist is great at blameshifting.
 Instead of potentially thinking something could possibly be their fault, or they could have contributed to the problem – they immediately blame others.

-They cannot turn the microscope of introspection on themselves because they are perfect.
+They cannot turn the microscope of introspection on themselves because that would be too painful.

-A narc typically doesn’t believe in therapy, or rehabilitation because they see themselves as superior even to a professional.
+A narcissist typically doesn’t believe in therapy, or rehabilitation because they view themselves as superior even to professionals.

 Responsibility?
 What is that?

-Narcissists would rather lie their teeth off than take responsibility for something they clearly have done.
+5) Narcissists would rather lie their teeth off than take responsibility

 “No one gets angrier than a narcissist that gets called out on something they have done.”